“Connection Before Correction”

-But what if you just don’t feel all that warm and fuzzy??
-In talking with some of my new clients, when I ask them to tell me about their children, some lower their voices and say things like, “I’m so ashamed to say it, but there’s a lot of times when I really don’t like him.”
-And others focus on the fact that they don’t love physical contact with their child – and they blame this on a lack of connection with him or her.
+When the parents in my coaching programs first tell me about their kids, some say things like, “I feel so bad about this – but there’s a lot of times when I really don’t like him.”
+And others focus on the fact that they don’t love physical contact with their child – and they blame this on a lack of Connection with him or her.
 “I see other parents hugging their kids and letting them sit on their laps,” they say.
 “But most of the time I don’t want her touching me or sitting on me.
 Why don’t I love her as much as other parents love their kids?”

-2. Developmental factors: Let’s face it: Some stages of human development are more annoying than others!
-A significant portion of the population will sympathize, for example, if you tell them your child is 2 or 13.
-A lot of us find it difficult to connect with strong-willed toddlers and less-than-cooperative teens, and not only are some ages naturally more challenging, but many people have their own particular preference for the kind of human interactions that come with particular developmental stages.
+Let’s keep it real: Some stages of human development are more annoying than others!
+A significant portion of the population will sympathize, for example, if you tell them your child is 2 or 13 :) A lot of us find it difficult to Connect with strong-willed toddlers or “rebellious” teens, and not only are some ages naturally more challenging, but many people have their own particular preference for the kind of human interactions that come with particular developmental stages.
 If you’re not feeling a strong Connection with your child now, there may well come a time when you will feel that Connection.
 And if you stay open to this possibility, your current feelings may change sooner than later.